caseypc/micro-auth/README.md

+### What Is
-Tong is one file simple and small codeigniter library for user management and authentication.
+This library is one file simple and small Codeigniter class/library for user management and authentication.

-Ability:
-Register, update, login check, user check, forgot password handle, session handle, user type check logout handle, user log, failed attempt log.
+### Feature

+- Register
+- Update
+- Login check
+- User check
+- Forgot password handle
+- Session handle
+- User type check
+- Logout handle
+- User log
+- Failed attempt log.